 An uber-healthy spin on the minty McDonald’s Shamrock Shake.
 This one is loaded with two veggies, plant-based protein, fiber and added nutrients from matcha and spirulina.
 It is naturally sweetened with dates and flavored with vanilla bean powder.
 I love to enjoy it as a special treat on St. Patrick’s Day.

-- 4 Medjool dates, pitted (or 1 tablespoon maple syrup)
+- 4 large Medjool dates, pitted (or 2 tablespoons pure maple syrup)

 - 1 cup frozen riced cauliflower

-- 1 cup unsweetened plain or vanilla almond or oat milk (or milk of choice)
+- 1 cup unsweetened plain plant-milk (I like oat milk or almond milk best here)